 The raking ratio methodology works by first applying the national controls.
-The resultant weights are input into the next step - the application of the regional controls.
-Alternative application of the controls to the interim weights is applied iteratively until the calibration weights converge to the point of agreement within a specified level of tolerance with both sets of calibration controls
+The resultant weights are input into the next step - the application of the regional controls, and finally the weights from the second step are input into the third step - the application of subnational controls.
+Alternative application of the controls to the interim weights is applied iteratively until the calibration weights converge to the point of agreement within a specified level of tolerance with all 3 sets of population controls.